kkibria/slideshow-dist/md/chindex.md

 ## A picture is worth thousand words

-You probably are wondering at this point how was this slideshow made?
-What does the text file look like?
+You probably are wondering at this point how this SlideShow presentation you are watching is made?
+What does the text file actually look like?

 Take a look at the [`chindex.md`](md/chindex.md) file.